-During the year, the Group entered into an agreement to acquire enterprise resource planning software, to support the planning and administration of the Group's operations.
-Minimum contractual commitments resulting from this agreement are CU 97 payable during 2019.
-There are no other material contractual commitments at 31 December 2018 (2017: None).
+During the year, the Group entered into an agreement to acquire enterprise resource planning IAS 38.122(e) software, to support the planning and administration of the Group's operations.
+Minimum contractual commitments resulting from this agreement are CU 97 payable during 2020.
+There are no other material contractual commitments at 31 December 2019 (2018: None).